Results 9,101 to 9,120 of 29718

 I also gave Settlers 2 a quick whirl as it was on sale on GoG.
 Back in the day, I played tons of Knights and Merchants which is similar to Settlers.
 Final Verdict: KnM is better.
 I do like the idea of flags and how the transport "flows" from flag to flag, but don't like how little control I have and how everything is managed almost entirely via making buildings; interface is a bit tedious (excusable given game's age); but the worst thing is how... slow the game is.
 I feel like I am spending 1/4th time planning/making decisions, and 3/4 waiting.
 Towards the end of first mission I just switched to windowed mode and started browsing TTLG :p So yea, don't think I'll be going back to it...

 Well, off I go back to my empire-building in Patrician and Civ.
-Altho I've been slowly getting a creeping urge to play Thief 2 - I only played the first before.You’re one of five suspects of a sabotage onboard a 1920s Slavic Airship.
-Find the culprit or confess your crime in an open-ended, detective adventure game - Karaski: What Goes Up...
+Altho I've been slowly getting a creeping urge to play Thief 2 - I only played the first before.Comrade, Listen!
+The Glorious Commonwealth's first Airship has been compromised!
+Who is the saboteur?
+Who can be saved?
+Uncover what the passengers are hiding and write the grisly conclusion of its final hours in an open-ended, player-driven adventure.
+Dziekujemy! -- Karaski: What Goes Up...

 15-10-2012, 12:19 AM #9115